Finding a suitable place you can afford, whilst concentrating on your studies, can be difficult.

 Halls of residence are a popular option for students moving away to college or university for the first time.
 Most universities give priority for halls to first year students.
 After the first year, many students decide to move into alternative accommodation alone or with friends.

 However not all universities or colleges have halls of residence on the campus.
-Some universities or colleges are located in city or town centres and their buildings are spread out.
-If this is the case there might be other purpose-built student accommodation (PBSA) available in the area, or you may choose to rent a shared house or flat from a private landlord or letting agent.
+Some universities are located in city or town centres and offer accommodation there.
+There might be other purpose-built student accommodation (PBSA) operated by private companies available in the area (see below).

 You should be given a ‘standard occupation contract’ if you are living in halls.
 Your contract should explain your rights and responsibilities.
 The type of standard contract that a university or college can give you is slightly different to standard contracts in the private rented sector.
 You will have different rights (such as how much notice you should get if you are being evicted).
 To find out about standard contracts with different rules, such as those given by a university or college, see here.